eonum/medcodesearch-frontend/documentation/CodingStandards.md

 - All catalogs are decorated with the `@Inject()` directive to allow them being injected into components.
 - Their filename matches their classname.
 - Each public method of a catalog is tested using Karma unit tests.
-- Tests go into a `CatalogName.spec.ts` file in the same directory
+- Tests go into a `catalog.name.spec.ts` file in the same directory

 ## Model Classes